buw-bicycle-traffic/ebike-modechoice-model/README.md

-This code is part of a publication by Leonard Arning and Heather Kaths (in press).
+This code is part of a publication by Leonard Arning and Heather Kaths (2025).
 Further, Steeper, Greener: Implications from an Electric Bicycle Mode Choice Model.
 International Journal of Sustainable Transportation.
+DOI: 10.1080/15568318.2025.2533307

 01_spatial_type.ipynb